top of page

 The Show

-Selection of judges – each director selects three judges, one from Europe, USA and Australia.
-The acting directors then vote, via email which is then counted.
-Hopefully the successfully voted for judges are then available to attend.
-We select judges that are high profile and successful exhibitors and/or breeders within the Arabian horse industry throughout the world
+Selection of judges – We select judges that are high profile and successful exhibitors and/or breeders within the Arabian horse industry throughout the world

 Breeders Cup Rules